-1) Go to the Music app.
-Tap on the My Music tab at the bottom right corner of the screen.
+1) Go to the Apple Music app.
+Tap on the Library tab at the bottom left corner of the screen.

-2) Tap on the drop down menu in the middle of the screen.
-You will then have the option to sort music by artists, albums, genre, etc. You will also see an option at the bottom saying “Only Offline Music.”
-Toggle that option on.
+2) Tap on the Downloaded Music cell.
 If you use Apple Music, this will ensure that we will only see the music that is actually physically on your device.

 3) Now find an album containing songs you want to delete.

-5) Select remove download to delete this track.
+5) Select the Remove… option to delete this track.
 Repeat the process for each track.

 How to delete music albums from your iPhone or iPad

-If you want to delete several songs at a time, your best chance is to delete albums, or artists altogether.
+If you want to delete several songs at a time, your best chance is to delete albums altogether.